 - Some atypical workers may have provision for payment in the event of cancellation.
 A goodwill, expenses or an assistance or inconvenience payment following coronavirus closures may have long term benefits of a harmonious, incentivised and engaged pool of workers.

-- The government is also temporarily changing universal credit so that the minimum income ‘floor’ of how much the self-employed person would normally expect to earn in a month, is ignored when calculating entitlement to universal credit.
+- The government also temporarily changed universal credit so that the minimum income ‘floor’ of how much the self-employed person would normally expect to earn in a month, is ignored when calculating entitlement to universal credit.
 This means some individuals will be able to claim over the telephone or online for time they spend off work due to sickness.

-Coronavirus Job Retention Scheme and furlough
+Coronavirus Job Retention Scheme (furlough)

 - Businesses must submit information to HMRC about the employees that have been furloughed and their earnings.
-Information on calculating 80% of employees' wages and step by step guidance on using the application system are available on the Government website.
+Information on calculating the 80% of employees' wages and step by step guidance on using the application system are available on the Government website.

 - More information on the scheme is available in the CIPD's furlough guide and on business support website.
 Specific questions are addressed in our coronavirus FAQs.

 - If your business is severely affected by the Coronavirus (COVID-19) situation you may need to look at introducing temporary measures in order to protect the workforce and the business.